Welcome to our guide on what to do in the event of a medical conditions data breach.

 Here are some more of our guides that you may find useful:

-- Loss of Medical Records – What action to take in the event that your medical records are lost.
+- Medical Data Breach Claims – What action to take if your medical data was breached.

 - Unauthorised Access to Medical Records – How to claim compensation if someone has gained unauthorised access to your medical records.